Your trusted partner in cosmetic care abroad

 Yes.
 Hip fat grafting is a routine procedure at accredited Thai hospitals.
 It carries lower inherent risk than BBL because fat is injected superficially into the hip region, not into the deep gluteal vasculature.
 Our partner surgeons follow established safety protocols for fat grafting, including low-pressure harvest, multi-plane injection, and strict volume limits per session.

-Choose a surgeon experienced specifically in fat grafting — technique matters more here than with excision-based surgery.
-Follow post-operative sitting and sleeping instructions precisely, as prolonged pressure on grafted fat in the first 2–3 weeks reduces survival rates.
+We match you to a surgeon experienced specifically in fat grafting, since technique matters more here than with excision-based surgery.
+On your side, follow post-operative sitting and sleeping instructions precisely, as prolonged pressure on grafted fat in the first 2–3 weeks reduces survival rates.
 Wear your compression garment continuously.
-Do not smoke — nicotine constricts the blood vessels that newly grafted fat depends on.
+Do not smoke, nicotine constricts the blood vessels that newly grafted fat depends on.3

 When Is a Second Fat Transfer Needed?